On the nature and charge state of the X-Defect, a radiation-induced Silicon defect with field-enhanced charge carrier emission: Introduction History of the

 In irradiated low-resistivity $p$-type Silicon, the most detrimental effect on \Neff is due to the formation of \BiOi defects.
-This is known as the acceptor-removal effect (ARE) and is considered to be the main mechanism behind the gain layer degradation observed in Low Gain Avalanche Detectors (LGADs) \cite{michael_vertex}.
-This defect is the result of a Boron dopant atom (acceptor) being knocked-out from its lattice site ($\text{B}_\text{i}$), becoming an interstitial and subsequently combining with an interstitial Oxygen ($\text{O}_\text{i}$) impurity to form an electrically active defect, the $\text{B}_\text{i}\text{O}_\text{i}$.
+This is known as the Acceptor-Removal Effect (ARE) and is currently considered to be the main contributor to the gain-layer degradation observed in Low Gain Avalanche Detectors (LGADs) \cite{michael_vertex}.
+This defect is the result of a Boron dopant atom (acceptor) being knocked-out from its lattice site, becoming an interstitial (\Bi) and subsequently combining with an interstitial Oxygen (\Oi) impurity to form an electrically active defect, the \BiOi.
 This defect is a positively charged donor state in Silicon, effectively decreasing \Neff by double the amount of acceptors (Boron) removed when forming the \BiOi complex.
-Various defect-engineering approaches, such as Phosphorus compensation or Carbon co-doping in LGADs, are being tested to improve gain layer longevity \cite{valentina,ferrero}.
+Various defect-engineering approaches, such as Phosphorus compensation or Carbon co-doping in LGADs, are being tested to improve gain-layer longevity \cite{valentina,ferrero}.

 In the context of investigations of the \BiOi defect in low-resistivity $p$-type Silicon, a presumably so-far not observed defect was discovered in Thermally Stimulated Current (TSC) measurements.
 This defect appeared as a low-temperature shoulder to the \BiOi peak, see \autoref{fig:TSC_electron}, and showed an electric field enhanced emission and a temperature dependence of the carrier (holes) capture process \cite{liao1,anja1,liao2,liao3}.
 No defect with such properties was previously reported as being induced by irradiation and it was therefore labelled the \Xdefect.
 Its emission rate, dependent on the electric field strength was tentatively explained by the Poole-Frenkel mechanism \cite{frenkel}.
 This, however, would imply that the defect must be charged in the depleted region and therefore should impact \Neff at ambient temperatures.
 This resulted in a puzzling observation: the change in concentration of the \Xdefect did not correlate with the change in the measured \Neff.